 Originally it was going to be Picard hopping between realities in "Parallels" but Brannon Braga thought Picard's relationships wouldn't change much from reality to reality, and thus would be less jarring, so he decided to make it happen to Worf instead.

-The writers considered bringing back Denise Crosby as Tasha in one of the alternate universes in "Parallels", but decided against it, feeling it'd be redundant after "Yesterday's Enterprise".
+The writers considered bringing back Denise Crosby as Tasha in one of the alternate universes, but decided against it, feeling it'd be redundant after "Yesterday's Enterprise".

 The writers didn't know what to do with Troi in Season 1, even omitting her from four episodes just to save themselves the trouble.
 Marina Sirtis has said she was nearly let go after Season 1 because of this.
 She was only kept on because Denise Crosby had already left and Gates McFadden would soon decide to leave.